 #16 Songs: Ohio – The Black Crow

-A deep song with a raw voice and a bit of trance-y feeling.
+A deep song with Mr. Molina’s raw voice and a bit of trance-y feeling.
 “The Black Crow” is that kind of song, which would perfectly fit an ending of an episode.
 Rust and Marty driving down the Louisiana highway, the camera slowly flying up to the sky, showcasing the endless swamps of Louisiana…

 #15 Willie Watson – Gallows Pole